-Extra Expense means necessary expenses you incur during the "period of restoration" that you would not have incurred if there had been no direct physical loss or damage to property resulting from a Covered Cause of Loss.
+(1) We will pay necessary Extra Expense you incur during the "period of restoration" that you would not have incurred if there had been no direct physical loss or damage to property at the described premises.
+The loss or damage must be caused by or result from of a Covered Cause of Loss.
+With respect to loss or damage to personal property in the open or in a vehicle, the described premises include the area within 100 feet of the site at which the described premises are located.